 -

-The 15-minute rule: Give your dog a break after approximately every hour of use.
-This prevents fatigue and keeps the experience positive.
+The 15-minute rule: Consider giving your dog a break after approximately every hour of use.

 -

-Starting out: When first introducing the wheelchair, begin with shorter sessions of 15-30 minutes, then gradually increase duration based on your dog's energy level and comfort.
+Starting out: When first introducing the wheelchair, begin with shorter sessions of 15-30 minutes, then gradually increase duration based on your dog's energy level.

 Signs It's Time for a Break